rule

 Text 14

-The same way had the lord of Cedi, king Damaghosha, for his son [the bridegroom] indeed by the knowers of the mantras everything done conducive to his prosperity.
+The same way arranged the lord of Cedi, king Damaghosha, for his son [the bridegroom] that by the knowers of the mantras everything was done that was conducive to his prosperity.
+(Vedabase)

 Text 15

-He traveled to Kundina [Bhîshmaka's capital] accompanied by hordes of elephants dripping of the mada and arrays of golden chariots decorated with garlands and crowded by armies of foot soldiers and horses.
+He traveled to Kundina [Bhīshmaka's capital] accompanied by hordes of elephants dripping of the mada and arrays of golden chariots decorated with garlands and crowded by armies of foot soldiers and horses.
+(Vedabase)

 Text 16

-The master of Vidarbha part of the way meeting him with pleasure settled him honorably in a specially constructed place to stay.
+The master of Vidarbha half way meeting him with pleasure arranged for him honorably a specially constructed place to stay.
+(Vedabase)

 Text 17